-We were lucky enough to sit down with Silvia Lopez to chat about superheroes, acceptance, and Just Right Family.
+We were lucky enough to sit down with Nancy Churnin to chat about her writing process, the importance of biographies, and Charlie Takes His Shot.

 Q: What books did you like to read as a kid?
 What type of books do you like to read now?